How To Set Up Your Own Staking Operation: A Step-by-Step Flow

 Earn Passive Income

-Challenges of Solo Staking
+Challenges of a Staking Operation

 Technical Complexity

 Setting up and maintaining a validator node requires technical knowledge and experience.
 You need to understand blockchain technology, computer hardware, validator software, and network security.
 The concept of command lines can scare the non-technical person.
-There’s a reason why many companies started to make this experience easier for beginners.

 High Costs